What is a Stroke?

 Signs of Stroke: F.A.S.T.

 Call 911 if you or someone you know shows signs of stroke (please see graphic below).
-For more information, visit the Heart and Stroke Foundation of Canada website.
+For more information, visit the Heart & Stroke website.

 The F.A.S.T.
 Signs of Stroke poster comes in multiple languages.
 To access these resources, please click on the below links: